Can I Get Social Security Disability for Depression and Anxiety?

 - Obsessive-Compulsive Disorder (OCD)

 Repetitive thoughts and feelings forcing the person to repeat a task or behavior over and over again.
 To be disabling, this must cause severe distress and impede functioning in a work setting for a claim to be approved.

 Social Security Disability Claim for Depression or Anxiety

 Depression and anxiety can be difficult to prove because there is no laboratory test to establish these problems, so it becomes a subjective judgment.
 Experts must rely in part on a patient’s words to express their feelings; however there are a number of ways to make your claim more concrete.

 If work activity and earnings do not disqualify you, there are two methods for SSA to make a determination on the validity of your claim for benefits.
 One method uses the Blue Book, which lists various serious medical conditions and the symptoms or findings the conditions must cause to be listed.
-This provides a quick look for the disability examiner to assess whether you meet the requirements for depression or anxiety without considering your work history or transferrable skills to make the determination that you not work either in a past occupation or a new occupation.
+This provides a quick look for the disability examiner to assess whether you meet the requirements for depression or anxiety without considering your work history or transferable skills to make the determination that you not work either in a past occupation or a new occupation.

 To meet a listing for depression, you would need any four of the following impairments: